Webinar Recap – How-To Ensure Smooth Business Operations During The Covid19 Outbreak

 - First and foremost is understanding the environment and the situation that the pandemic has put the businesses in.
 Taking the right steps to ensure the safety of the technicians and the customers are going to be very crucial.

-- Speaking out to the customers through emails, through the radio about the safety measures that your business is taking up builds up the confidence and trust of the customers.
+- Speaking out to the customers through emails, through the radio about the safety measures that your business is taking up, builds the confidence and trust of the customers.
 Situations might rise up when one of the technicians and helpers is not wearing gloves and that might lead to negative reviews.

 - Service management platform like SmartServ helps in getting the job estimate approval done without contact.
 This is something very much appreciated by the customers.